“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who

-Being Tea is committed to accessibility for all programs.
-I do fundraise for full/partial scholarships for BIPOC students (Black, Indigenous, and Persons of Color) interested in teacher training are available on a limited basis – usually one person per term.
+Being Tea is committed to accessibility for all programs, including Teacher Training.
+Full and partial scholarship for BIPOC students (Black, Indigenous and Persons of Color) interested in teacher training are available on a limited basis – usually one person per term.
 I am working to increase availability for these scholarships.
 Flexible tuition payment plans are also available.
-Reach out to me if you would like more information about availability on the scholarship waitlist.
+Reach out to me if you would like more information about financial aid availability.